Aleph Hospitality solidifies market leadership in Ethiopia

 In addition, Aleph Hospitality will be managing two new internationally branded upper-midscale hotels which are currently under development by the owners of the successful Ramada by Wyndham Addis Ababa, also operated by Aleph Hospitality.
 Scheduled to open in 2026, the properties will feature 100 rooms in Addis Ababa and 128 rooms in Bishoftu.

-Before the pandemic, Ethiopia's tourism sector was thriving, contributing nearly USD 4.8 billion to GDP, with international tourist arrivals peaking at over 1.4 million.
-While 2020 posed significant challenges, it is projected that by 2030, tourism could once again contribute over USD 5 billion annually to GDP, with international arrivals exceeding 2 million visitors.
+Before the pandemic, Ethiopia's tourism sector was thriving, contributing nearly $4.8 billion to GDP, with international tourist arrivals peaking at over 1.4 million.
+While 2020 posed significant challenges, it is projected that by 2030, tourism could once again contribute over $5 billion annually to GDP, with international arrivals exceeding 2 million visitors.

 Bani Haddad, Founder and Managing Director of Aleph Hospitality says: “We have been present in Ethiopia for some years now, and our local and corporate teams are more than ready to handle the management of these four hotels.
 We look forward to working closely with the owners of these diverse properties, and we are happy to do our part in contributing to boost local employment and growth of Ethiopia’s tourism sector.”